 REE 5305 Real Estate Investment

-Combined program substitution for REE 4313 Real Estate Investment
+Combined pathway substitution for REE 4313 Real Estate Investment

 - 3 credit hours, offered spring semester